 Service operates Monday through every 10 minutes from 6:55 a.m. to 9:30 a.m. and 4:05 p.m. to 7:20 p.m.

-High frequency shuttle service between Secaucus Junction and businesses in Harmon Cove.
+EZ Ride provides a high-frequency shuttle service between Secaucus Junction and businesses in the Harmon Cove area in Secaucus.

 Kearny Commuter Shuttle